Stage 1 — Reversible Mucositis

 Mucositis is the implant equivalent of gingivitis around a tooth.
 The aetiology of this inflammatory condition is inadequate oral hygiene, combined with the nature of the biomaterials in contact with the gum.
-Just as periodontitis follows uncontrolled gingivitis, peri-implantitis occurs when mucositis is not intercepted.
+Just as periodontitis follows uncontrolled gingivitis, peri-implantitis occurs when mucositis is left unchecked.

-Mucositis, which affects almost 50% of implants, is the first warning sign before an inflammatory reaction occurs in all peri-implant tissues.
+Mucositis, affecting nearly 50 % of implants, represents the first warning sign before an inflammatory reaction of the entire peri-implant tissues.

 - Bleeding on probing